30 Nov How to Get Rid of the Brain Fog during Addiction Treatment

 Be intentional about your exercise routines.

 Yes, you’ve heard it a million times already: exercise, exercise, exercise!
 But will any kind of exercise do, or do you need to find types of regimens specific to rebuilding memory muscles?
 Activities like swimming and surfing are perfect sports that work out both sides of your body, enhancing your overall mental and physical fitness.

 Learning a skill or brushing up on old skills requires patience.
 If you give up before you master a skill, you are cheating yourself of opportunities to retrain your brain.
 Endurance, persistence and perseverance are essential in sticking with the program and training yourself to regulate emotions while staying focused on the task at hand.

 Of course, how could we forget food?
 Even personal trainers tell their clients to eat well.
 Working out alone isn’t going to give you a great body; what you put into it is just as important as what you do with it.
 The right diet will speed up your recovery from substance abuse addiction and help you look great and feel awesome.

 Where is Psychoneuroplasticity (PNP) offered?

-New Method Wellness, one of the nation’s best treatment centers for alcohol and drug rehabilitation, offers PNP as one of its many holistic programs in Orange County.
+New Method Wellness, one of the nation’s best addiction treatment centers for alcohol and drug rehabilitation, offers PNP as one of its many holistic programs in Orange County.
 Recommended by Dr. Phil and featured on the Emmy Award-winning A & E’s Intervention, New Method Wellness has helped thousands of individuals recover from addiction and successfully rebuild their lives.

 For more information about our PNP program, call 866.951.1824 today!